wuminzhe/etherscan/README.md

 ## Installation

-etherscanio is published to rubygems.
+etherscan is published to rubygems.

 Dpl requires ruby with a version greater than 1.9.3
-  * To install: gem install etherscanio
+  * To install: gem install etherscan

 ## Work in Progress